Kwhitebear/Security_study/Bypass/Defender_disablescript.md

 Create Folder "Reporting", DisableEnhancedNotifications Value set 1.<br>

 One of the settings in Windows Defender, the ability to control enhanced notifications.<br>
 A value of 1 means "disable" the feature.
-So, this command disables enhanced notifications in Windows Defender.<br>
+So, this command disables enhanced notifications in Windows Defender.<br><br>

+# Disable SpyNet

 ```
 reg add "HKLM\Software\Policies\Microsoft\Windows Defender\SpyNet" /v "DisableBlockAtFirstSeen" /t REG_DWORD /d "1" /f